ahmedelmahd/alx-system_engineering-devops/0x00-shell_basics/README.md

 Long format
 with user and group IDs displayed numerically
-And hidden files (starting with .)
+And hidden files (starting with .)creates a directory named my_first_directory in the /tmp/ directory.